Friday, August 18, 2023

 As noted in Chapter 9, after leaving Tri-State University in the middle of the 2007 football season, Levi finished classes that semester at Tri-State, then took night classes at the school’s campus in Fort Wayne for the second semester before dropping out of college altogether.
 He later applied for and obtained the conservation officer job with the state of Indiana’s Department of Natural Resources, a job he still holds today, serving out of the Angola office.
 It was in 2017 that he and Kenobi, the black Labrador, enjoyed adoring social media attention.
 The accompanying photo, courtesy of the Indiana DNR, is an alternate frame from the photo shoot.

-MATT LAND – Matt’s last season as head football coach at Trine was 2014.
-His teams won three consecutive Michigan Intercollegiate Athletic Association championships, and he took his team to the NCAA Division III postseason tournament in 2008-10.
-He finished coaching at Trine with a record of 63-32.
-The total wins and .663 winning percentage are school records.
-He has been Trine’s director of athletics since 2012 and assistant vice president for athletics since 2015.
+Land has been Trine’s director of athletics since 2012 and assistant vice president for athletics since 2015.
 It was during his time as head coach that Trine began its extensive project to improve athletics department facilities, which included converting the Shive Field football turf from grass to artificial; adding football stadium seating capacity; adding media and coaches’ booths and donor guest suites above the grandstands; and building a health and fitness addition that houses weight rooms, locker rooms, meeting rooms, office space and more.
-(Trine University photo is used with permission.)
+In 2017, Land oversaw the opening of two more athletic buildings, the MTI Center and Thunder Ice Arena, and the addition of nine new athletic teams.
+He currently presides over 32 athletic teams and 1,000 student-athletes.

 MIKE LEONARD – Mike stayed as head coach of Franklin College’s football team through the 2019 season, compiling a record of 129-55 over 17 seasons – winning 70 percent of the team’s total games and 84 percent of the team’s games in the Heartland Collegiate Athletic Conference.
 His coaching wins rank second all-time at Franklin College.
 Leonard’s Grizzlies earned 11 conference championships and 10 NCAA Division III playoff appearances, peaking with a quarterfinals berth in 2008.
 In 2021, he was selected for induction into the Indiana Football Hall of Fame, and at a Nov.
 5, 2022 ceremony, his induction was made official.
 After leaving coaching, Leonard worked about a year in the college’s office of development and alumni engagement.
 He is now retired and living in Speedway, Ind.
 (Photo by Ralph Greenslade is used with permission.)

 RICK MINNICH – The longtime head coach of the Adams Central High School Flyin’ Jets, South Newton’s opponent in the 2006 postseason regional championship game, was the school’s head football coach for 32 years and director of athletics for 14 years before stepping down as coach after the 2008 season and as AD several years later.
 His record as a coach was 235-136.
 His teams won six Allen County Athletic Conference championships, 15 sectional championships, 10 regional championships, one semistate and one Class A state championship (2000).
 He is an Adams Central alumnus himself and played running back at Taylor University in Upland, Ind., before graduating in 1974.
-He is a 2009 football inductee of Taylor University’s Athletics Hall of Fame and a 2010 inductee into the Indiana Football Hall of Fame.
+He is a 2009 football inductee of Taylor University’s Athletics Hall of Fame and a 2010 inductee of the Indiana Football Hall of Fame.
 In 2017, Adams Central renamed its football field in his honor.
 In retirement, he lives in Decatur, Ind.

 NELSON ORELLANA – The whereabouts of Orellana after the 2006-07 school year presented a bit of a mystery to the author and those interviewed for this story.
 Nobody interviewed knew what happened to the kicker whose field goal won the 2006 regional championship for South Newton High School.
 Orellana was not on the football team for the 2007 season, and his picture does not appear in either the 2008 or 2009 South Newton High School yearbooks, when he ostensibly would have been a junior and/or senior, leaving open the possibility that he left school altogether after the 2006-07 academic year.
 Then in December 2022, offensive coordinator Blaine Durham said he had run into Orellana recently in a CVS drugstore in Kentland, where he said Orellana told him he had been working as a welder in Lafayette, Ind., but was looking for another job.
 Multiple attempts to find and talk to Orellana were unsuccessful.
 (2005 photo by Lori Murphy is used with permission.)